error505/azure-starter-template/README.md

 To deploy this template:

 1. Clone this repository.
-2. Customize the parameters in the ARM template if needed.
+2. Customize the parameters in the ARM template as needed.
+3. Add your GitHub Access token and Repo URL for the Static Web Site deployment.
+4. Register your app at Entra ID needed for the 2FA.
-3. Deploy the template using Azure CLI, PowerShell, or the Azure Portal.
+5. Deploy the template using Azure CLI, PowerShell, or the Azure Portal.

 ### Deployment Commands